LeAnThuyen/MicroservicesLearning/README.md

 - Host Api (Main API)

 # About Entity Framework CLI
-- To do create a migration, you can use two cli command below here and you must cd to root folder which has your project (Ordering.
+- To do create a migration, you can use two cli command below here, and you must cd to root folder which has your project (Ordering.
 Infrastructure and Ordering.Api).
 Ordering.Api as a host to run command and another side, Ordering.Infrastructure contain OrderContext
 - Firstly, dotnet ef migrations add "{Your migration name that you wanna named}" -p Ordering.Infrastructure --startup-project Ordering.Api -o Persistence/Migrations ( -p (FullName is project) : it's mean Project target contain Context File, -o (-o is output dir) which is folder that you want Context file contained in there))
 - Secondly, dotnet ef database update -p Ordering.Infrastructure --startup-project Ordering.Api ( Inorder to updating your migration)
 - Learn more about Entity Framework core : https://www.entityframeworktutorial.net/code-first/what-is-code-first.aspx (Highly Recommend use Fluent API -> Code First -> DatabaseFirst)